 Plymouth County Outreach is a multi-faceted collaboration of the 27 municipal police departments in Plymouth County, as well as Bridgewater State University Police Department, working together with Recovery Coaches and community organizations, and coalitions to make treatment, resources, and harm reduction tools more accessible to those living with substance use disorder and their loved ones.
 Our goal is to provide compassionate, judgment-free support while reducing overdose fatalities.

 How We Got Started

-In 2015 Police in Plymouth County noticed a surge in fatal and non-fatal overdoses.
+In 2015, Police in Plymouth County noticed a surge in fatal and non-fatal overdoses.
 Overdoses had doubled between 2014 and 2015.
 Departments recognized that they needed to do something differently to offer help and support to those struggling.
-In December of 2016, all of the 27 county police departments, as well as Bridgewater State University Police Department, the Plymouth County District Attorney’s office and the Plymouth County Sheriff’s office, came together to form Plymouth County Outreach.
+In December of 2016, all of the 27 county police departments, as well as the Bridgewater State University Police Department, the Plymouth County District Attorney’s office and the Plymouth County Sheriff’s office, came together to form Plymouth County Outreach.

 What We Do